libersoft-org/libershare/LISH_FORMAT.md

-# LISH - LiberShare Format Specification
+# LISH Data Structure Format Specification

 **Version:** 1
 **Last Updated:** October 24, 2025

 ## Overview

-LISH is a data structure format for describing file and directory structures with checksums for content verification and integrity.
+LISH Data Structure Format describes file and directory structures with checksums for content verification and integrity.
 It supports files, directories, and symbolic links with Unix-style permissions and timestamps.

 ## Representation

-LISH defines a data structure that can be used in various forms:
+LISH Data Structure Format defines a data structure that can be used in various forms:

 - As objects in memory during runtime
 - Serialized to JSON format for interchange and storage